phpbb/documentation/development/development/css-guidelines.rst

 will help us to do so.

-The first part of this will deal with syntax, formatting and CSS anatomy, the second part will deal with approach, mindframe and attitude toward writing and architecting CSS.
+The first part of this will deal with syntax, formatting and CSS anatomy, the second part will deal with approach, mind frame and attitude toward writing and architecting CSS.